After 20+ years of traveling up and down the country and spending the last 11 years living here, you can trust that I know the best of Croatia.

 Catch the bus

-Croatia’s public buses mean that it’s reasonably straightforward to travel around the country without using your own vehicle to do so.
+Croatia’s public buses make it reasonably straightforward to travel around the country without using your own vehicle.
 Most bus stations in urban areas are centrally located or conveniently placed near ferry ports.
 There’s also healthy competition between bus companies that ply the same routes, resulting in affordable prices year-round.

 It would be a shame to visit Croatia without getting on a boat.
 With many of Croatia’s highlights being either coastal or situated on islands, there’s a high chance you’ll be catching a boat or ferry at some point.